Unofficial Pluslife FAQ (EN)

 The manufacturer strongly recommends not to use expired test cards.

 The fresher the test kit, the better it works.
-It is therefore not advisable to stockpile test kits for a long period of time.
+We recommend against stockpiling more than a six-month supply.
 Fresh batches are constantly being produced, it is better to order more frequently.

 How can I tell whether my test cards are defective?